FIPEL Lighting Technology developed by David Carroll - Business Insider

 "FIPEL can match the response of your eye more perfectly than any other lamp ever created," Carroll told Business Insider.

-Although the new light source doesn't have the shape of a traditional light bulb — it's more a panel — it is moldable, so it can be customized to fit into conventional light sockets and work with many different types of lamp fixtures.
+light bulb — it's more a panel — it is moldable, so it can be

 The FIPEL light has a lifetime of between 25,000 and 50,000 hours, which is comparable to an LED.